ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildRunSRW.rst

    export <VARIABLE_NAME>=<PATH_TO_MODULE>
    setenv <VARIABLE_NAME> <PATH_TO_MODULE>

-Note that building the SRW App without Lmod is not supported for this release.
+Note that building the SRW App without Lmod is not supported at this time.
 It should be possible to do so, but it has not been tested.
 Users are encouraged to install Lmod on their system.

 .. _BuildCMake: